Erskine Childers (author): Home Rule

-At the end of his convalescence Childers returned to Molly at the Chelsea flat, but a month later he received an invitation to meet the Sinn Féin leadership in Dublin.
-Anticipating an offer of a major role, Childers hurried to Dublin but, apart from Collins, he found the Irish leadership wary, or even hostile.
+A month after returning to London, Childers received an invitation to meet the Sinn Féin leaders in Dublin.
+Anticipating an offer of a major role, Childers hurried to return but, apart from Collins, he found the leadership wary, or even hostile.
 Arthur Griffith, in particular, considered him as at best a renegade and traitor to Britain, or at worst as a British spy.
-He was appointed to join the Irish delegation from the as-yet-unrecognised Irish State to the Paris Peace Conference.
-This unpromising undertaking, as Childers saw it, was intended to advance the cause of Irish self-rule by reminding official representatives at the conference of the ideals of freedom for which Britain had gone to war.
-In this they were unsuccessful, and Childers returned once again to London.
-He rented a house in Dublin, but Molly was reluctant to join him: mindful of her sons' education, and believing that she and her husband could best serve the cause by influencing opinion in London.
-She eventually gave up their London home of fifteen years to settle in Dublin, at the end of 1919.
+He was appointed to join the Irish delegation from the as-yet-unrecognised Irish state to the Paris Peace Conference of 1919.
+His unpromising role, as Childers saw it, was to advance the cause of Irish self-determination by reminding delegates of the ideals of freedom over which Britain had gone to war.
+The initiative proved unavailing, and he returned once again to London.